What triggers ankylosing spondylitis?

 - Dietary supplements might help patients get the extra nutrients they are missing.

 - Start by eliminating all dairy products for two months.

 - If that doesn’t help, experiment with the elimination of wheat, corn, soy, sugar, and citrus fruits one at a time.

 Many diets have been recommended to patients with AS, including avoiding certain food types.
 There’s no convincing evidence that these work, and there’s a chance that they may make a patient’s health worse by missing out on essential nutrients.
 If you are keen on trying any of these diets, it would be a good idea to discuss it with a dietitian or doctor first.

 What are the treatment options for patients with ankylosing spondylitis?

-Depending on a patient’s signs and symptoms and medical condition, ankylosing spondylitis (AS) may be managed conservatively or surgically, through the following ways:
+Depending on a patient’s signs and symptoms and medical condition, ankylosing spondylitis (AS) may be managed conservatively or surgically, in the following ways: